egemenimre/opticks/docs/models/sharpness.md

 The common theme in all these sources is the exposure duration.
 Generally speaking, vibration sources with a period much shorter than (or a frequency higher than) the exposure duration are called jitter and they cause random artefacts such as blurring.
 The detector pixel captures information from around neighbouring areas in all directions, rather than the area corresponding to what the pixel would normally "see".
 Vibration sources with a frequency close to exposure duration cannot complete multiple cycles (or even a single cycle) during the exposure duration, therefore they cause a drift/smear in the direction they apply.
 The vibration sources with periods much longer than the exposure duration have no significant impact on the sharpness (or MTF).

 It follows that the same vibration sources may cause different type of artefacts for different exposure durations.
 As the exposure duration becomes longer, even low frequency vibration sources start causing blur (rather than smear), and very slow motion sources start causing smear.
 For a 10 ms exposure (or "1/100" s in photography terms and 100 Hz in frequency terms), a 1000 Hz (1 ms) vibration source would cause jitter.
 A 50 Hz (20 ms) vibration source would cause a drift.
 A 1 Hz (1 s) vibration source would be too slow to impact the imaging quality (though the image shake would be visible in a video).
 If the exposure is increased to 100 ms (10 Hz), both 1000 Hz and 50 Hz vibration sources would cause jitter and the 1 Hz vibration source could cause drift/smear.

+To summarise:

+- For the vibration frequencies much lower than the exposure frequency, they are treated as bias, as the vibration is too slow to cause any blurring in the image.
+- For the vibration frequencies higher than the exposure frequency, they are treated as random blurring, as the vibration completes at least one cycle and there are usually many more frequencies and phases.
+- For the vibration frequencies lower than the exposure frequency (but still in the same order), the sine wave is completed only partially but it is very difficult to know the actual phase.
+Therefore, assuming a linear drift/smear is actually a worst-case assumption, with the drift rate approximating the "climb" part of the sine wave.

 While it may then sound tempting to reduce the exposure duration to maximise the sharpness, it also controls the number of photons received, and therefore a lot of critical parameters, chiefly Signal-to-Noise Ratio (SNR): the longer is the exposure, usually the better is the SNR (up to saturation level).
 Therefore, the exposure duration needs to be optimised between the image sharpness and SNR needs.